-Well luckily for you I have written a very brief twelve month plan of the absolute key stages to your exhibition planning and what to do after words!
+Well luckily for you I have written a very brief twelve-month plan of the absolute key stages to your exhibition planning and what to do afterwards!
 Six months before and six months after, follow these steps to ensure success at your next exhibition!

 Six Months Prior to the Exhibition

 At this stage you may think you have all the time in the world and will leave it another few months before you start your preparations, do not fall in to that trap!
 6 months before you want to set out your objectives for the event, ensuring they are smart objectives and achievable.
 You then want to agree a budget, this needs to be specific not between five and ten thousand pounds.
 Set a top limit and work to that.
 Then finally book your floor space.

 From the very start of the six months build up you want to be leveraging all forms of contact (social media, email, phone even direct mail if your budget allows).
 Contact everyone and anyone that you want to attend the exhibition.
 If you do not ask the right people to come and see you, why would they?

 There is not really a thing as too much contact when it comes to advertising your exhibition, but in the last two to three weeks you want to contact people almost daily to ensure you are right at the front of their mind when the big day arrives!

 You need to start your stand design preparations.
 Ensure that throughout the entire stand design process you and your stand design company are aware of your objectives, this way you can make sure you that your stand will help you deliver against your objectives.
 If you do not pay attention to them, your stand could actually hinder and not help you!

 Two Months Prior to the Exhibition